GoogleCloudPlatform/cpp-samples/.github/DEPENDENCIES.md

 written, this may satisfy the compiler, but does not provide customers with a good experience when they try to use the sample or demo in their code.

-We could manually revisit all the samples and demos, this is error-prone and tedious.
+We could manually revisit all the samples and demos, but this is error-prone and tedious.

 We could run nightly builds that compile everything against "latest" and force us to update as-needed.
 This creates more work than probably we need to, and it makes the builds more flaky than necessary.